NagArindam/MGNREGA/README.md

 Function of Gram Panchayet member:
 1. Login into their Account.
   Maximum Attempt is 3.
-After that the app is closed and BDO has to again Login.
+After that the app is closed and GPM has to again Login.
 2. Create Employee.
 3. View the Details of Employee.
 4. Assign Employee to a Project.